This blog may contain affiliate links. Read our disclosure policy for more info.

 - Why We Book Tours with Viator

 This full-day tour from Cancun to Chichen Itza starts out with the highlight of the tour – the magnificent Chichen Itza!
-You will have 2 full hours at this historic site, most of the time will be guided but you will also have some time to explore on your own.
+You will have 2 full hours at this historic site, most of the time will be guided, but you will also have some time to explore on your own.

 After Chichen Itza, you will head to a nearby cenote, where you have about an hour to swim and take some photos of this beautiful natural sinkhole.
 After swimming, you will have a delicious buffet lunch provided to refuel from your morning of exploring.
 They even throw in a tequila tasting for an authentic Mexican day out!

 Finally, you’ll stop at Valladolid, where you will have about 30 minutes to explore this wonderful colonial town on foot with a knowledgeable guide.
-On your visit here, you will see Plaza de Parque Francisco Canton, the main square in the town, and Iglesia De San Servicio a Catholic Church that was built in 1545.
+On your visit here, you will see Plaza de Parque Francisco Canton, the main square in the town, and Iglesia De San Servicio, a Catholic Church that was built in 1545.

 We love that this tour never felt rushed and visited the main highlights of the area.
 We left with an abundance of new knowledge and had so much fun exploring with our hilarious guide.

-This tour includes pick up and drop off from your hotel in Cancun, a buffet lunch, and tequila tasting only $49 USD per person, which is a pretty good deal considering this tour has over 4,000 5-star reviews!
+This tour includes pick up and drop off from your hotel in Cancun, a buffet lunch, and tequila tasting for only $49 USD per person, which is a pretty good deal considering this tour has over 4,000 5-star reviews!
 It doesn’t include your entrance fee to Chichen Itza, so be sure to bring some cash with you!

 Check availability for this top-rated tour of Chichen Itza here!